-German Language Schools
+German Language Schools in Berlin

 Signing up for language classes is a good idea.
 A great idea in fact.
 The classes will provide you with a solid foundation knowledge of the fundamentals of the German language.
 Having someone standing in front of you explaining at a beginners pace, and being able to ask questions (you’ll probably need to!) is a really good way to get started.
 Plus they can be a great way to make shiny new friends that you can enjoy/bemoan/struggle through language learning with.

 There are a lot of German schools in Berlin; all offering various styles of learning, types and times of courses, prices, settings and other quirky things that might make them stand out.